codemix/babel-plugin-macros/README.md

 # Todo List

 - [ ] Allow macros in macro definitions (currently causes infinite loop)
-- [ ] Refactor for readability
 - [ ] Allow macros to be imported and exported across files.
 - [ ] Add `DEFINE_TRANSFORM` which is similar to `DEFINE_MACRO` but allows direct AST manipulation, not merely replacement.
-- [ ] Implement function inlining for macro arguments (in the map example above, the `_visitor` function body should be inlined, removing the function entirely).

 # Installation